 The History Of Black Friday is not so straightforward

-Black Friday is a colloquial term for the Friday following Thanksgiving in the United States.
-It traditionally marks the start of the Christmas shopping season in the United States.
-Many stores offer highly promoted sales at discounted prices and often open very early, sometimes as early as midnight.
-Black Friday has routinely been the busiest shopping day of the year in the United States since 2005.
+Black Friday, a term synonymous with the start of the Christmas shopping season in the United States, follows Thanksgiving.
+Stores offer significant discounts, often opening as early as midnight.
+Since 2005, it has consistently been the busiest shopping day in the U.S.

 Black Friday in the United Kingdom